 A national picture of marine debris in the US

-We have applied our research methodologies to better understand the marine debris issue in the United States with data support from the Ocean Conservancy and the National Oceanic and Atmospheric Administration (NOAA)
+We applied our research methodologies to better understand the marine debris issue in the United States with data support from the Ocean Conservancy and the National Oceanic and Atmospheric Administration (NOAA)

-We estimate there are somewhere between 20 million and 1.8 billion pieces of plastic on the coastline of continental United States, with the number likely at the upper end of this range.
+We estimated there are somewhere between 20 million and 1.8 billion pieces of plastic on the coastline of continental United States, with the number likely at the upper end of this range.
 Through our research we have determined that: